Emer3ld/P-Monitor/README.md

 # Plant-Monitor
-We have been set tasks to create a plant monitoring device using code already provided by the course tutor.
+###We have been set tasks to create a plant monitoring device using code already provided by the course tutor.
 An additional part of this task is to incorporate an additional way of adding elements to monitor our plant system.
 I have chosen to add the function of LED lighting to decipher the plant's most basic needs.
 Naming the plant monitoring device Chroma Lumiere is based on the concept of chromatophores a colour-changing plant pot where changing colours of light are translating what the plant needs on the fundamental requirements i.e. light, Water and humidity.

-** The tools and code we need for our plant monitoring system in order are:
+###The tools and code we need for our plant monitoring system in order are:
-1.Installation and setup of Arduino IDE
+-1.Installation and setup of Arduino IDE
-2.AdaFruit Feather Huzzah code(MQTT).
+-2.AdaFruit Feather Huzzah code(MQTT).
-3.Plant monitor setup.
+-3.Plant monitor setup.
-4.Installation of Raspberry Pi iOS(for Mac users).
+-4.Installation of Raspberry Pi iOS(for Mac users).
-5.Specifications for setting up Influx DB using shell, I will include a troubleshooting folder.
+-5.Specifications for setting up Influx DB using shell, I will include a troubleshooting folder.
-6.Installing Grafana.
+-6.Installing Grafana.
-7.Code for LED lights
+-7.Code for LED lights
 8.3D printing file
 9.PPTX

 Items needed for plant monitor.

-•	2x Nails,
-•	1x Feather Huzzah
-•	2x Wires
-•	1 x Shell
-•	1x Moisture
-•	1x Base
-•	1x Plant shield
+•	1x Feather Huzzah	•	1x Plant shield
-•	1x plant (to monitor)
+•	2x Nails,	•	1x plant (to monitor)
-•	1x DHT22 (Temperature and humidity sensor)
+•	2x Wires	•	1x DHT22 (Temperature and humidity sensor)
-•	2x resistors
-•	2x resistors
+•	1 x Shell	•	4x resistors
-•	1 x set of plyers
+•	1x Moisture	•	1 x set of plyers
-•	1x Wire cutter
+•	1x Base	•	1x Wire cutter

 Methods- Soldering

-Our plant monitors were created with using 2 nails as capacitors and a 3D base and shell that protects our huzzah.
+Our plant monitors were created using 2 nails as capacitors and a 3D base and shell that protects our huzzah.

 First, we will look at a brief diagram of how we will wire our plant monitor and how it applies to the baseboard.